 A Memorial Service will be held at 2:00 pm on June 3rd at North Metro Church in Marietta (2305 Ernest W. Barrett Pkwy, NW, Marietta, GA 30064).
 In lieu of flowers, memorial donations may be made to the Leukemia and Lymphoma Society.

-At Georgia Funeral Care and Cremation Services, our funeral home humbly and compassionately serves your loved ones, veterans, family members, friends and colleagues whom have recently passed away in and near Cobb, Cherokee, Bartow, Milton, Paulding and Fulton Counties in the cities of Kennesaw, Marietta, Atlanta, Acworth, Dallas, Hiram, Alpharetta, Buford, Canton, Cartersville, Dunwoody, Roswell, Sandy Springs, Smyrna and Woodstock.
+At Georgia Funeral Care & Cremation Services, our funeral home humbly and compassionately serves your loved ones, veterans, family members, friends and colleagues whom have recently passed away in and near Cobb, Cherokee, Bartow, Milton, Paulding and Fulton Counties in the cities of Kennesaw, Marietta, Atlanta, Acworth, Dallas, Hiram, Alpharetta, Buford, Canton, Cartersville, Dunwoody, Roswell, Sandy Springs, Smyrna and Woodstock.